-At the other end of the state, residents who gathered at emergency shelters and grocery stores said they were shocked by the speed and ferocity of the flames.
-They recalled all the possessions that were lost.
+Residents who gathered at emergency shelters and grocery stores said they were shocked by the speed and ferocity of the flames.
+They recalled all the possessions they had left behind and were lost.

 "All that good stuff, I'm never going to see it again," said Jeff Okrepkie, who fled his neighborhood in Santa Rosa knowing it was probably the last time he would see his home of the past five years standing.